mocks-server/website/docs/getting-started/quick-start.md

 * The server loads all files in the `mocks/routes` folder, which must contain the [route definitions](../usage/routes.md).
 * The `mocks/collections.json` file is used to define [collections](../usage/collections.md) of [route variants](../usage/variants.md).
-* The server watches for changes in all files in the `mocks` folder, so changing a file will immediately update the mocked API.
+* The server watches for changes in all files in the `mocks` folder, so changing a file will immediately update the responses of the mocked API.

 :::info
 Collections and routes can also be defined programmatically.
 Read the [Javascript integration chapter](../integrations/javascript.md) for further info.
 :::

-## First steps
+## First steps tutorial

-In this brief tutorial we are going to use the interactive CLI to change the responses of the API mock in order to learn some basic concepts.
+__In this brief tutorial we are going to use the interactive CLI to change the responses of the API mock in order to learn some basic concepts__.
 But remember that this can also be made using any of the available APIs in Mocks Server or any of the integration tools.

 ### Changing the current collection

 The scaffold creates an API mock containing two main routes.
-The selected default collection is `base`, which returns 3 users in `api/users` and the user 1 in `api/users/:id`:
+The selected default collection is `base`, which returns 2 users in `api/users` and the user 1 in `api/users/:id`:

 * [http://localhost:3100/api/users/](http://localhost:3100/api/users/) -> `[{"id":1,"name":"John Doe"},{"id":2,"name":"Jane Doe"}]`
 * [http://localhost:3100/api/users/2](http://localhost:3100/api/users/2) -> `{"id":1,"name":"John Doe"}`